DanyK/starter-lab03/readme.rst

 Lab 3 Starter Webapp - Quotes
 #############################

-This is the starter webapp for Comp4711 Tutorial/Lab 3.
+This is the starter webapp for Comp4711 Tutorial/Lab 3. woohoo

 It is purposefully broken.